cbib/DIMet/README.md

 _Note_: DIMet is intended for downstream analysis of tracer metabolomics data that has been corrected for the presence of natural isotopologues.

-_Formatting and normalisation helper_: scripts for formatting and normalization are provided in [Tracegroomer](experimentaltracegroomerxxxxx)
+_Formatting and normalisation helper_: scripts for formatting and normalization are provided in [Tracegroomer](https://github.com/johaGL/Tracegroomer).

 # Installing DIMet